-Traditionally harrowing is used to spread droppings on the field to act as a natural fertiliser.
-Timing is critical and it should only be done in dry warm conditions as this allows the harrowed dropping to dry out and kill any parasites.
+Traditionally, harrowing is used to spread droppings on the field to act as a natural fertiliser.
+Timing is critical and it should only be done in dry warm conditions, as this allows the harrowed droppings to dry out and kill any parasites.

 G is for Grass with a capital G

 Spring is synonymous with the growth of everything green, especially grass.
-While lush green pastures are pleasing to the eye and to your horse but how much grass does he really need?
+While lush green pastures are pleasing to the eye and to your horse, consider how much grass he really needs.
 The threat of laminitis due to too much grass is very real.
-Now is the best time to have your turn out strategy in place.
+Now is the best time to have your turnout strategy in place.
 Do you need to restrict your horse’s intake of grass?
 If so, how?
-Strip grazing, limited turnout and grazing muzzles are all good methods for preventing spring laminitis but which one or ones are best for your horse?
+Strip grazing, limited turnout, and grazing muzzles are all good methods for preventing spring laminitis, but which one or ones are best for your horse?

 Get scrubbing this spring

 While it's impossible for horses to fuss about the cleanliness of their feed bucket as they’re most concerned with just getting fed, spick-and-span water troughs are the hallmark of good management.
 Yes, the water trough or bucket in his field will look nicer, but there's a far better reason for the scrubbing that’s required – it provides a healthier environment for your horse to drink from!
 From spring onwards, troughs need to be cleaned more often as standing water can be a place for incubation of undesirables when the temperature climbs.
 A scrubbing brush or firm-bristled broom are effective tools for eliminating grime and algae.